Becoming a data-driven nonprofit may be much easier than you think.

 The good news is your organization can always make adjustments to what data you are analyzing if your nonprofit’s goals change in the future.

 The process of adapting data into your organization’s decision-making process needs to be accepted by the organization as a whole if it is going to be successful.
-This acceptance starts from the top of the organization and works its way down.
+This acceptance starts at the top of the organization and works its way down.
 In other words, you need to have the blessing of your executive team if the data is going to be taken seriously, and adoptable by all the departments in the nonprofit.
 The truth of the matter is that becoming data driven is much more than just implementing tracking tools, or measuring analytics.
 The process of becoming a data-driven nonprofit is a shift that the whole organization must take.

 How can VolunteerHub help to create a data-driven nonprofit

 Volunteerhub can assist your nonprofit by providing volunteer management software that makes analyzing data and performance a breeze.
 Our software can integrate with your existing CRM, and Google Analytics accounts to give you real actionable insights.
-Request a consultation to learn more about how VolunteerHub’s volunteer management software can help your nonprofit make a strategic decision.